Qanawat

-Qanawat (قَنَوَات) is a village in Syria, located 7 km north-east of al-Suwayda.
+Qanawat (قَنَوَات) is a village in Syria, located 7 km north-east of Suwayda in the Jabal al-Druze region.
 It stands at an elevation of about 1,200 m, near a river and surrounded by woods.
-Its inhabitants are entirely from the Druze community.
 According to the Syria Central Bureau of Statistics (CBS), Qanawat had a population of 8,324 in the 2004 census.
+Its inhabitants are predominantly from the Druze community, with a Sunni Muslim Bedouin minority.